ICanBoogie/View/README.md

 [![Packagist](https://img.shields.io/packagist/dt/icanboogie/view.svg)](https://packagist.org/packages/icanboogie/view)

 The **icanboogie/view** package provides the _view_ part of the model-view-controller (MVC) architectural pattern.
-It extends the features of the Routing package, more precisely its controllers, and together with the [icanboogie/render][] package it helps in separating presentation from logic.
+It extends the features of the [icanboogie/routing][] package—more precisely its controllers—and together with the [icanboogie/render][] package it helps in separating presentation from logic.

-The package [icanboogie/render][] is used to locate templates and render them with the appropriate engines.